damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 upgrading from a GitLab version prior to 8.0 *and* you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).

+New configuration options got introduced in the omnibus-gitlab packages.
+To check what changed when compared to your `/etc/gitlab/gitlab.rb` configuration file, run `sudo gitlab-ctl diff-config`.

 Please be aware that by default the Omnibus packages will stop, run migrations, and start again, no matter how “big” or “small” the upgrade is.
 This behavior can be changed by adding a [`/etc/gitlab/skip-auto-migrations`